jiangzhengkai/3D-Detection-Code/README.md

 # 3D-Detection-Master
-Code to implement 3d code for better understanding and cleaning
+Code to implement 3d object detection code for better understanding and cleaning

 ## Environment Setup